Pranav-Mohandas/Codtech-Internship-Task-1/README.md

 - Utilizes arrays and loops for efficient programming.
 - Demonstrates intermediate-level microcontroller programming concepts.
 - Flexible code structure that allows easy customization of LED patterns and delays.
-- Suitable for beginners and hobbyists to explore embedded systems and hardware interfacing.

 ---